ymatsukawa/scrape_tool/README.md

 about contribution:

-This repository is for personal use, so I don't plan to improvement by contribution.
+This repository's purpose is personal use.
+So I don't plan to improvement by contribution.

-If you want to customize, please fork thanks.
+If you want to customize, please fork.
+Thanks.